Trccc/Trccc.github.io/README.md

 ## Welcome to Chirong's Page

-I am Chirong, a data science passionate new graduate from Columbia Statistics Program.
+I am Chirong, an upcoming CS Ph.D. student at Simon Fraser University, before that I graduated from M.A.
+Statistics Program at Columbia University.

 ### Skills